These are the best outdoor activities in Las Vegas.

 6. Hike or Climb in Mount Charleston

 When it’s too hot at Red Rock, we all head to Mount Charleston.
 It’s the perfect local getaway to escape the summer heat.
+And in the winter, it’s often covered in snow.

 The popular hikes are Mary Jane Falls Trail and Lee Canyon.
 In the winter, it’s the closest spot to ski and snowboard.